GetResponse vs Mailchimp: Which Email Automation Service is Better?

 Overview

-The choice depends on whether you want a comprehensive marketing suite or prefer a simpler, more focused email tool.
+The choice depends on whether you want a comprehensive marketing suite that consolidates many tools or prefer a simpler, more focused email tool that's easier to learn and use.

 | Feature | GetResponse | Mailchimp |